It's Never Too Late

 Feb 15, 2025

 Hey there everyone.
 Today, I wanted to take a moment to talk about something that’s always been very important to me and something I’ve always struggled with - self improvement.
-Self-improvement has always mattered to me — maybe too much.
-I’ve spent years chasing it while wrestling with undiagnosed ADHD, a battle that shaped nearly every chapter of my life.
+Self-improvement has always mattered to me, maybe too much.
+I’ve spent years chasing it while wrestling with untreated ADHD, usually sometimes to mixed success.

 A Childhood Struggle with ADHD

-Let’s go back in time.
-My story is a familiar one.
+My story is probably a familiar one to most of you.
 I was always a “smart kid,” but I struggled academically.
 I had trouble sitting still, paying attention, and focusing or engaging with the class.
-Despite performing well on cognitive tests and being placed in the “gifted” program, I had mediocre grades.
+Always a disruption.
+Despite performing well on cognitive tests and being placed in the “gifted” program early on, I had mediocre grades at best.
 Teachers and guidance counselors urged my mom to seek treatment for my ADHD but this was in the ’90s when much of the narrative focused on “are we over-medicating our kids?”
-That, combined with the fact that my mom struggled with various substance abuse issues when she was a teenager, and my adamant stance that I didn’t want to take some pill that would “turn me into a conformist zombie,” (I was super edgy like that) led to me never being formally diagnosed or treated.
+That and my adamant stance that I didn’t want to take some pill that would “turn me into a conformist zombie,” (I was super edgy like that) led to me never being formally treated.
 I wish I had been; my life probably would be a lot different by now.
-Not that things aren’t pretty great for me now, but I definitely took the long road to get here.
+Not that things aren’t doing pretty good for me now, but I definitely took the long road to get here.

 Navigating High School and Beyond

-My ADHD symptoms worsened as I grew older, impacting my performance in high school and beyond.
-Though I scored high on exams, I neglected homework and attendance, resulting in below-average grades and limited college options.
-I was placed in AP and Honors level classes, hoping the challenge would encourage me to try harder, but that was also ultimately unsuccessful.
-I had a problem with authority and cared way more about chasing girls than my report card.
+My ADHD symptoms worsened as I got older.
+Though I did well on test I neglected homework and skipped class constantly, resulting in below-average grades and frustrated teachers.
+My argument was that I was doing fine on the tests, therefore I knew the material, and that’s all that should matter..
+I was placed in AP and Honors level classes, hoping the challenge would encourage me to try harder.
+I had a problem with authority and cared way more about chasing girls than chasing grades.
 I also had absolutely no idea what I wanted to be when I grew up.
 My whole life everybody told me that I could do anything I wanted with my life.
 Nobody told me what I should do with my life.

-Unsure of my future, I enrolled in an online Video Game Design program.
-While enjoyable, it wasn’t particularly practical.
-I did get much better grades, but I credit that to it being online and my grades being almost entirely based on my final exam scores and project assessments.
+After High School I had no real direction so I enrolled in an online Video Game Design program.
+It sounded fun, I enjoy video games, and I like art and technology, so why not?
+I did get much better grades, but I credit that to the courses being online and my grades being almost entirely based on my final exam and project assessments.
+No attendance needed.
 But if I had been smarter I would have stayed at home and gotten a nice Computer Science degree from my local college, milking that free rent and cheap in-state tuition.

 After college, and still lacking direction, I coasted through my 20s, settling for relatively low-effort, high-paying tech jobs.
 I justified it by telling myself I was working jobs that would give me the freedom to work on my side projects, believing that I would inevitably come up with some app or idea or something that would change the world (and make me rich).
 I was “really smart,” after all.
 That’s what everyone always told me.
-It didn’t matter that most of my ideas never made it past the “hello world” phase (I would always inevitably get distracted or come up with an “even better” idea).
-It was only a matter of time…right?
+It didn’t matter that most of my ideas never made it past the “Hello World” phase (I would always inevitably get distracted or come up with an “even better” idea and move on to that).

 A Turning Point

+And that’s pretty much where I sayed for a long time.
+Plenty of ambition and great ideas, just no follow through.
 Then my nephew was born.
 And he is the most perfect, awesome little human that has ever existed.
 But more than that, it was no longer just about me.
-Now there was another person out there for whom I had the responsibility of being a role model.
+Now there was a person out there for whom I had the responsibility of being a role model.
 Someone that I might need to take care of one day.
 Someone that I could guide and help them not make the same mistakes that I did.
-It was the wakeup call I needed to stop slacking and do something with my life.
+It was the wakeup call I needed to stop bouncing around and actually do something with my life.

-Determined to succeed, I set my sights on a career in software engineering.
+So I decided to become a Software Enginner.
 This was the time of the Great Developer Shortage (or so all of the tech blogs would lead you to believe), where everyone was talking about how learning to code was the ticket to wealth and coding boot-camps with six-figure job guarantees were popping up left and right.
 I had taken some Computer Science courses in high school and college, I had dabbled in it ever since, and at the time I was working for a web company.
 My job did involve some very basic web development.
 I began auditing classes through my alma mater and taking some online MOOC style courses.
 I figured I could learn enough to get an entry-level programmer job somewhere and work my way up.
 That’s not what happened.

-About two years ago now I finally did what I should have done 20 years ago, I sought professional treatment for my ADHD.
+But I still hadn’t done the one thing that I should have done 20 years ago until about three years ago, I sought professional treatment for my ADHD.
+I had avoided it forever, I always thought that that was something that kids and teenagers did, not adults.
+But, one day, I woke up and just said “enough is enough.”
 There was no one local that had any availability, but I was able to see someone through Talkiatry.
 It took a while to dial in my medication, but it has been an absolute game changer.
 There isn’t a day that goes by that I don’t regret not doing this years ago.
+That, combined with all of the self systems I had already developed, and it’s like night and day compared to how I was before.

 Cliché Inspirational Takeaway

 I guess what I’m trying to say is that it’s never too late.
 It’s a bit cliché to say, but it’s true.
 I didn’t get my act together until my early 30s.
 If I can do it, then you can too.
-So, whether you’re in your 20s or your 60s, remember that the opportunity to improve yourself is always present, especially now in the age of the internet.
+So, whether you’re in your 20s or your 60s, remember that the opportunity to improve yourself is always present.
+Especially now when you can get treatment from almost anywhere and learn almost anything on the internet.

 The Future

-This post is significantly longer than I originally planned it to be and has delved significantly off-topic.
+This post is significantly longer than I originally planned it to be.
 It was initially going to be more of a fluff piece on my plans for self-improvement over the next year, but as I decided to add a little context and backstory, it took on a life of its own.
-I was raised as part of the “men don’t admit weakness or share their faults” generation.
-But maybe by putting this out into the world, it will help someone else.
-Or maybe it was just nice to get it off my chest.
+I do plan to write about some more specific things in the future, specific techniques that have worked for me, techniques that haven’t, how I organize my digital life, all that.
+But those are for future posts.

 Thanks for reading and keep killing it out there everyone.
 We’re all in this together.